yannikmadeheim-del/pyFBS-nonlinear/joss/paper.md

 # Statement of need

+Evaluating structural dynamics is a necessary step in the development of any complex mechanical system.
+Vibro-acoustic character together with the visual design contributes to the customer's perception of a premium product With DS the vibro-acoustic performance of a product can be analysed in terms of its subcomponents.
+This approach is highly beneficial, as almost all complex products are designed modularly.
+The pyFBS helps the user to perform experimental modelling in DS.
+It enables an intuitive way to position sensors and impact locations on the analysed structures.
+The position and orientation of sensors/impacts can be then be used in each implemented DS method.
+Furthermore, experimental measurements can be simulated with ease from a numerical model, where the same positional information can be used.

-To the best of authors knowledge there is currently no opensource software alternative, which would enable the user to use dnamic substructuring methodologies.
+To the best of authors knowledge there is currently no opensource software alternative, which would enable the user to use dynamic substructuring methodologies.
 For the 3D display the PyVista [@sullivan2019pyvista] enables strealined interface to the Visualization Toolkit (VTK) [@vtkbook]. but it doesn't support the specific routines for the display and placement of inputs/outputs.
 The pyFBS has been designed to be used for scientific research in the field of dynamic substructuring.